Diacritical and Orthographic Modifications in Written Punjabi as Adversarial Attacks on NLP Systems: Challenges and Implications

 How to Cite

 Prof. Dr. Zafar Iqbal Bhatti, & Adnan Arif.
 (2025).
-Role of Gender Differences in Prosocial Behavior and Friendship Quality in School Children.
+Diacritical and Orthographic Modifications in Written Punjabi as Adversarial Attacks on NLP Systems: Challenges and Implications.
 Review Journal of Social Psychology & Social Works, 3(3), 922–936.
-Retrieved from http://socialworksreview.com/index.php/Journal/article/view/371
+Retrieved from https://socialworksreview.com/index.php/Journal/article/view/371